xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-windows.md

 3. Click **Add** on the command toolbar to add desired capabilities.

    Katalon Studio supports the same capabilities as WinAppDriver does.
-To learn more about supported capabilities for Windows Desktop App testing, you can refer to the WinAppDriver document here: [Supported Capabilities](https://github.com/microsoft/WinAppDriver/blob/master/Docs/AuthoringTestScripts.md#supported-capabilities).
+To learn more about supported capabilities for Windows Desktop App testing, you can refer to the WinAppDriver document here: [Supported capabilities](https://github.com/microsoft/WinAppDriver/blob/master/Docs/AuthoringTestScripts.md#supported-capabilities).

    For Native Windows Recorder, only `appArguments` and `appWorkingDir` capabilities are supported.
    * `appArguments`: Support passing arguments to the Application Under Test.
 You can also use this desired capabilities to record action without opening a Windows.
    * `appWorkingDir`: Specify the Application Under Test working directory.

-## Example
+## Example uses

-### Example 1
+### Example 1: set delaying time for an app launch

-The following example shows you how to set desired capabilities to enable WinAppDriver to wait for a defined amount of time before initiating an app launch.
+The following example shows you how to set desired capabilities to wait for a defined amount of time before initiating an app launch.

 > Requirements:
 > * Download and install WinAppDriver version 1.2 onwards.
 You can refer to this document to install WinAppDriver: [Set up WinAppDriver](https://docs.katalon.com/katalon-studio/docs/setup-winappdriver.html).